rasel9t6/practical-assessment/README.md

 ## Features Implemented

 ### 1. **API Integration:**

 - Converted the entire HTTP API kit into Next.js API routes for seamless server-side integration.

 ### 2. **Add to Cart Functionality:**

 - Implemented the ability for users to add recipes to a cart.
 - Cart data is stored locally if the user is not logged in, and to the user's account if logged in.

 ### 3. **Authentication:**

 - Implemented a basic authentication system with user data (name, email, phone, password) being preserved in local storage.

 ### 4. **All Recipes Page:**

 - Created a new page to display all available recipes from the API.

 ### 5. **Bug Fixes:**

 - Fixed the **unique map key error** in the recipe list.
 - Resolved issues with the **modal close function** not working properly.
 - Resolved issues with the **toggle navbar hamburger button** not closing after navigation.
 - Fixed deprecated tags in the **modal component** and passed the `SingleRecipe` as a child component.
 - Addressed **Next.js config images.remotePatterns warning**.

 ### 6. **Design and Accessibility Improvements:**

 - Designed a **Hero Section Banner** with a call-to-action button.
 - Improved accessibility by ensuring proper **aria attributes** and accessible design elements.

 ### 7. **Configuration:**

 - Added an **.env** file to securely store sensitive data and prevent exposure.

+### 8. **Notification**

+- Added an **React hot toast** for notify user interaction.

 ## Bug Fixes